hayleymacdonald3/Manuscript_RT-fluctuations-in-PD/README.md

 Analysis scripts - Matlab:
 Transforms data into format suitable for graph theory analysis.
-Calculates all measures other than graph theory.
+Calculates all measures other than graph theory e.g. tau, SD

-Analysis scripts - ??:
-Performs graph theory algorithm on text file data.
-Outputs csv file.